Understanding the OWASP Mobile Top 10 Security Risks: Part One (M1-M3)

 Why it’s a problem

-Insecure communication is considered an easy to exploit vulnerability with high severity in the OWASP Mobile Top 10.
+Insecure communication is considered an easy to exploit vulnerability with high severity among the OWASP Mobile Top 10 vulnerabilities.
 Mobile devices may use several different modes of communication in the space of a few hours, such as home or work Wi-Fi, open Wi-Fi in a public space or cafe, or mobile transmission over their carrier’s network.

 Sensitive data, including encryption keys, personal information, payment details, passwords, credentials, and metadata, can all become visible if a hacker intercepts communications.
 Man-in-the-middle and phishing site attacks are particularly common in connection with insecure communication.